isomerpages/moe-northbrookssec/_about-us/About us.md

 </div>
 <h1>About Us</h1>
 <h3>The Beginning</h3>
-<p>Northbrooks Secondary School started at the dawn of a new millennium on
+<p>Northbrooks Secondary School was founded on 2 January 2000 with eight
-2 January 2000 with eight Secondary 1 classes.
-Built at a cost of over S$23 million, the School is fully-equipped with IT facilities and is set amidst in the beautiful natural surroundings of Yishun Park.m kmkm</p>
+Secondary One classes.</p>
-<p>The School is united in its desire to do its very best for its pupils
+<p>The Chinese name of Northbrooks Secondary School 思源 is derived from the
-and to prepare them for the future knowledge-based workplace.
-Besides developing their capacity to learn, the School will also focus on building the character of its pupils and helping them to develop compassion for others.</p>
+Yuan Dynasty proverb 饮水思源.
+The name reminds all Brooksians to remember their roots and be grateful to their families, teachers, friends and countries for the successes they achieve.</p>
-<p>The name Northbrooks is derived from the Yuan Dynasty proverb yin shui
+<p>The School is united in doing its best to prepare Brooksians for the future
-si yuan.
-This is one of the core moral values inculcated in all Brooksians: to always remember their roots and to be grateful to their family, teachers, friends and country for the success they achieve in life.</p>
+knowledge-based workplace.
+Besides honing their capacity to learn, the school also focuses on building the character of Brooksians, including being compassionate to others.</p>
 <h3>School Information</h3>
 <table>
 <tbody>